TSS Irene (1885)

 TSS Irene was a steam turbine cargo vessel operated by the London and North Western Railway from 1885 to 1906.

 History

-She was built by Harland and Wolff for the London and North Western Railway in 1885 and put on the Holyhead – Dublin route.
+She was built by Harland & Wolff for the London and North Western Railway in 1885 and put on the Holyhead – Dublin route.
 She was one of a trio of ships built over 4 years for this route, all of a similar size.
 The other ships were the Olga and Anglesey.